 Delve into naturalistic earthy expressions that remind us – we are all makers at heart.
 Authentically redesigned, infused with sunny conviviality, well-crafted design, heritage ornamentation and modernity.

 Layers of cultures and eras blend harmoniously, combining modesty and the grandiose.
 The basics are peppered with an extra dose of soul inspired by cultural heritage.

 Earthy hues ground the soul and encourage self-expression.
-Sojourn is sophisticated with tempered earthy hues are reminiscent of early naturalists, while masculine deep tones are highlighted with sporty and outdoorsy aesthetic.
+Sojourn is sophisticated with tempered earthy hues reminiscent of early naturalists, while masculine deep tones are highlighted with a sporty and outdoorsy aesthetic.
 Classic and graphic.
 Natural and chic.
 Sporty and playful.
 The urban and natural multicolored, multipurpose palette consists of simple primaries mixed with outdoorsy olive, brown and ochre.
 A blend of neutrals with primaries to renew the folklore aesthetic inspired by archival qualities.
 Naturally rich colors of perennial and mountain flowers pair with autumnal earthy hues.

 Looking Forward to 2019: The Emerging Trend of Folk Heritage